arin-s/idleon-wisdom-helper/README.md

 ## Gimme the download already!
-Link to the Chrome Web Store page
+Link to the Chrome Web Store page (pending...)

-Link to the Firefox Addons page
+Link to the Firefox Addons page (pending...)

 ## Building (for developers)
 To compile for Chrome, execute `npm run build`